 - Don’t overdo it.
 Applying too much deodorant can lead to unwanted stains.

 - Change your deodorant!
 Use an all-natural deodorant that doesn’t include aluminum or other synthetic ingredients.
 In one Reddit thread about removing deodorant stains, several commenters claimed that using aluminum-free brands solved the stain problem altogether!
-Additionally, you can also use a clear gel or aerosol spray instead of solid white products.
+Additionally, you can also use a clear gel or deodorant spray instead of solid white products.

 - Depending on your ethnic background, you might not need deodorant.
 Consult a physician to see if you have the ABCC11 gene.

-How to Remove Deodorant Stains From Clothes
+How to Get Deodorant Stains Out of Clothes

 Approach 1: Put a Sock On It (Or Nylon, Baby Wipes, etc)